wout/dendro/README.md

 ]
 ```

-The structure of the JSON itself is and array with objects.
+The structure of the JSON itself is an array with objects.
 Every object has the
-foloowing properties:
+following properties:

 - `age`: the current age of the core
-- `cp`: center point, an array of two integer representing [x, y]
+- `cp`: center point, an array of two integer values representing [x, y]
 - `life`: the maximum lifespan of the core
 - `max_r`: the maximum radius of the core at middle age (50% life)

-#### `seed` (Int32)
+#### `seed` _`(Int32)`_
 Dendros use a lot of randomness.
 We're using a deterministic random generator.
-By giving the random generator a `seed` value, which generally is a number, it
+Giving the random generator a `seed` value, generally a number, will generate
-will generate the exact same random sequence on every run.
+the same random sequence on every run.

-For the seed value, we use the Dendro's number, which can be any number between
+For the seed value, we use the Dendro's number.
+That's any number between `1`
-`1` and `3000`.
+and `3000`.

 ### Generating a specific Dendro
-For this section we're going to assume you've installed Crystal locally.
+For this section, we're going to assume you've installed Crystal locally.

 To generate a specific Dendro, look at the metadata of the one you want to
 generate.
 For example, let's look at the metadata of [Dendro